 Source: DEA Museum, “DEA History: 1985-1990: The Crack Epidemic”

 The effects of Crack are similar to those of Cocaine, although since Crack is smoked, additional risks exist.
 General effects include constricted blood vessels and increased temperature, heart rate, and blood pressure, restlessness, irritability, anxiety, and with long term use, violence and paranoia are noted.
 Additional risks of smoking crack include respiratory problems such as shortness of breath, chest pains, lung trauma and bleeding.
 As with cocaine, crack is highly addictive.
 Evidence shows that when cocaine and crack are smoked (as opposed to other methods), there is increased risk of compulsive cocaine-seeking behavior.

-We offer an affordable California drug rehab in the coastal Orange County area for crack-cocaine addicts to help them begin the recovery process.
+We offer an affordable California drug rehab in the coastal Orange County area to help crack-cocaine addicts begin the recovery process.
 Hope by the Sea is a leading quality of care drug and alcohol rehab on the West Coast with an outstanding clinical staff.